‘The Challenge’ Star Cara Maria Sorbello Shares Risque Photo Of Paulie Calafiore In Nothing But His Undies

 Cara is continuing to silence her haters by clicking the block button when needed.
 The red-haired beauty noted on Twitter today that she has blocked over 900 accounts on the platform and joked that she would like to hit the 1000 mark by the end of the week.

 The Challenge: War of the Worlds airs every Wednesday night at 9 p.m.
-EST on MTV.
+ET on MTV.